 Freelancer Working With Others

 Hi Kasey!
-When did you realize you possessed a strong passion for freelance writing?
+When did you realize you possessed a strong passion for freelance research and writing?

 As soon as I was able to write and figured out that I could translate my ideas onto paper, I was off and running!
 I've been faithfully journaling since I was seven years old and when I am not working on professional projects, I enjoy writing poetry and plays.
 The symbolic interplay between language, meaning, and expression naturally makes sense to me, and I am truly grateful for this gift and ability.

 So it sounds to me like you have quite a bit of experience with writing.
 When did you start pursuing academic writing?

 I am also a mental health professional, and after work, I found myself with quite a bit of free time on my hands.
 I wanted to do something interesting, so I started to look around for freelance writing opportunities.
 At some point or another, I stumbled onto academic writing and thought "gee, this looks interesting; perhaps I should give it a try."
 The rest, as they say, is history.